-The size distribution of suspended particles is generally considered to be a function of the source and nature of the particles, processes of aggregation and the "age" of the suspension (McCave, 1985) (McCave, 1983, 1985).
-SPM grain sizes in cumulative number distribution from Ioffe-2000 transect follow a hyperbolic Junge distribution with slopes between -2.6 and -4.2-1.9 and -3.7 (Fig. 7), which correspond with (McCave, 1975), where slopes were mainly between -2.4 and -3.6.
-The difference occurs due to the fact that (McCave, 1975) had wider size spectrum wider size spectrum.
-The overall cumulative number distribution for Ioffe-2000 transect were recorded as a wavy line with an overall slope approximating -3.4-2.7 which is similar to (McCave, 1984, 1986; Nowell et al., 1985).
+310 The size distribution of suspended particles is generally considered to be a function of the source and nature of the particles, processes of aggregation and the "age" of the suspension (McCave, 1985).
+SPM grain sizes in cumulative number distribution from Ioffe-2000 transect follow a hyperbolic Junge distribution with slopes between -2.6 and -4.2, which correspond with (McCave, 1975), where slopes were mainly between -2.4 and -3.6.
+The difference occures due to the fact that (McCave, 1975) had wider size spectum.
+The overall cumulative number distribution for Ioffe-2000 transect were recorded as a wavy line with an overall slope approximating -3.4 which is similar to (McCave, 1984, 1986; Nowell et al., 1985).
+The explanation for volume-size distributions was generally based on the results of the HEBBLE project in abyssal waters (the Nova Scotia Rise, 1977-1984) (McCave, 1983; Nowell et al., 1985; McCave, 1985).
+The sizes measured by a Coulter Counter in this project mainly showed the bimodal structure with a fine mode between 2 and 10 μm and a coarse mode between 20 and 60 μm.